 The well known face of Ramses from one of his many colossal statues.

-A multisensory exhibition showcasing 181 objects will explore the life and accomplishments of Ramses II, also known as Ramses the Great.
-One of the most prolific builders ancient Egypt, from Abu Simbel in the south to the Ramesseum in Luxor, Ramses left his mark on buildings across Egypt and Nubia like no other Egyptian monarch.
+A multisensory exhibition showcasing 181 objects will explore the life and accomplishments of Ramses II.
+Many of these artefacts have never before been seen outside of Egypt.
+Also known as Ramses the Great, he was one of the most prolific builders ancient Egypt.
+Responsible for the extraordinary temples at Abu Simbel in the south to the Ramesseum to the north in Luxor.
+Ramses left his mark on buildings across Egypt and Nubia like no other Egyptian monarch.

-Besides exception artefacts representing the king himself, there are also sarcophagi, animal mummies, jewellery, royal masks, amulets, and exquisite golden treasures from the tomb of Ramses.
+Besides exceptional artefacts representing the king himself, there are also sarcophagi, animal mummies, jewellery, royal masks, amulets, and exquisite golden treasures from the tomb of Ramses.
 This collection of extraordinary objects is a testament to the workmanship of ancient Egyptian craftspeople.
-The exhibition includes a virtual reality trip to ancient Egypt.
+An integral part of the exhibition is a virtual reality trip to ancient Egypt.

 The timing for the itinerary of exhibition at all the five venues has not been released.
-As soon as more details become available, this page will be updated.
+As soon as more details become available, we will update this page.

 The two European venues are: